Albert Davis, Ph.D.

 Phone: 985-448-4089 or 985-448-4090

-The mission of University College is three-fold: to prepare first-time students for entry into their major area of study; to provide all students with important academic support and enrichment services; and to offer students an opportunity to seek degrees within the college that focus on the unique professional bases of the region and on selective cultural and interdisciplinary studies.
+- offers students an opportunity to seek degrees that focus on the unique professional and workforce bases of the region and on selective cultural and interdisciplinary studies;

 University College Degrees and Programs at a Glance